Seriously, what is permaculture? What the heck is it?

 There are some very specific uses for permaculture, and they offer a series of specific benefits and these include:

-Permaculture can be used to rescue and restore ecosystems which are performing sub optimally or have been severely degraded.
+- Permaculture design can be used to rescue and restore ecosystems which are performing sub optimally or have been severely degraded.
 The definition of permaculture practices says that there are no ecosystems which have been so degraded that they cannot be assisted to renew with permaculture.

-As you can see, permaculture can be a lot of different things to a lot of different people.
+As you can see, permaculture philosophy can be a lot of different things to a lot of different people.

 It’s not meant to be a “one size fits all” approach to agriculture but rather a bespoke solution that really makes a specific difference to the environment it is placed into.